vmware-archive/hillview/docs/userManual.md

 ```

 The schema is an array of JSON objects each describing a column.
 A
-column description has three fields:
+column description has two fields:

 * name: A string describing the column name.
 All column names in a
   schema must be unique.